 Strong brand loyalty / personality – the best brands position themselves as expressions of their customers’ personality.

 Cigarette companies and beverage manufacturers are the best example of this.
 Products are often indistinguishable from each other, and the switching costs are minimal.
 The customer can just reach for a different can on the shelf.
 Companies combat this by investing heavily in marketing to position their products in customers’ mind as extensions of themselves.

 There’s an interesting phenomenon in the drinks industry where a couple of faceless mega-corps control a wide variety of incredibly powerful brands with basically indistinguishable underlying products – MillerCoors and Anheuser Busch.

 Make something people love – after some fantastic comments from readers, I’ve added this extra point.
 Perhaps the most difficult, but also most effective form of customer retention is making a product or service that is dramatically superior to the competition.
 As Barry put it, “The switching cost is missing out on a great service.”
 It’s subtly different from brand loyalty.
 Google has very low churn because its search engine is so much better than the competition.
 It arguably doesn’t have a very strong brand or “personality”.

+So what?
 To some extent, you’re stuck with the churn inherent in your industry.
 But you do have some level of control.

 If you enter a market like payment processing, be prepared for the long-haul.
 You’ll likely struggle to establish your credibility early on, and finding innovative ways to acquire new customers be vital.
 You’ll need to raise significant amounts of early capital to invest in infrastructure that will only start to pay off years later.